 - 4 lbs. butternut squash, peeled, seeded, and chopped (see notes)

 - Optional: for extra heat, add 1 teaspoon cayenne pepper

 1. In a large stockpot over medium heat, add onions and avocado oil.
 Cook for 10 minutes, allowing the onions to darken and caramelize. (see notes)

 2. Add butternut squash, stock, garlic, maple syrup, cumin, salt, and pepper to the pot, stirring to combine.

 3. Bring mixture to a boil then reduce to a simmer.
 Stir occasionally and cook for 1 hour, preferably longer (I start mine around 1pm to serve at 6pm – the longer you simmer, I have found the more flavorful the soup will be)

-4. When ready to serve, add coconut cream and maple syrup.
+4. When ready to serve, add coconut cream.